Bridge constructed over river in Bihar collapses, probe ordered | Science-Environment

 - India

-Begusarai District Magistrate Roshan Kushwaha said the bridge over Burhi Gandak, a portion of which gave way and crashed into the river in the early hours of Sunday, had developed cracks a few days earlier.
+The bridge built over the Burhi Gandak river collapsed in the early hours of Sunday bringing the spotlight on sub-standard construction works in the state, he said.
+Begusarai District Magistrate Roshan Kushwaha said the bridge, a portion of which gave way and crashed into the river, had developed cracks a few days earlier.

 ''The bridge, built at a cost of around Rs 13.48 crore, by a local construction company, was yet to be formally inaugurated.
 It was, however, in use by pedestrians, and plying of small vehicles was also allowed,” the DM said.